Mapping A0 can be done any number of ways.

 The number in the SAT’s display will be the location of A0 when measured using it’s 4th Partial.

-Some technicians use the 6th partials for the 8th partials or whatever to tune A0.
+Some technicians use the 6th partials,or the 8th partials, or whatever, to tune A0.
 Again, that doesn’t matter.
 Find A0’s best location however you like, but just make sure when you’re done, you measure A0’s location using it’s 4th partial.

 I have always liked using the 5th to help me find a good position for A0.
 So I wanted to find a way to use E1 to help me find A0.

 Tuning E1 from A1 is the interval of a 4th.
-But of course, that low in the piano, tuning a 4:3 4th is no help at all.
-Tuning a 4:3 4th would use E3 as the coincident partial.
-That just doesn’t work because the beating there is just too slow.
+But that low in the piano, tuning a 4:3 4th is not much help.

 1. Set the SAT to (E4 @ x.x) play A1 and stop the lights (in TUNE mode of course).